 - What is a Windows user profile?

-A user profile is a set of unique, specific settings pertinent to that user.
-Whenever the user logs on the computer, settings such as display resolution or desktop background will be applied according to the preferences previously set.
+A user profile is a set of unique, specific settings.
+Whenever the user logs on the PC, settings such as display resolution or desktop background will be applied.
+Check out our thorough guide for more details.

 - How do I view profiles in Windows 10?